-Thick and Creamy Instant Pot Dal, loaded with kale is healthy, nutritious, packed with flavor, naturally gluten free.
-Kale dal is perfect for busy weeknights served with rice/rotis/parathas/naan or meal prepped for the week.
+Thick and Creamy Kale Dal is healthy, nutritious, packed with flavor and naturally gluten free.
+It is perfect for busy weeknights served with rice/rotis/parathas/naan or meal prepped for the week.

 - Perfect for meal prep

 More Instant pot dinner recipes <— Tons of family favorites

 Main ingredients :

 Yellow Moong dal – It is an everyday dal in Indian cooking , cooks fast, no soaking required and healthy.

 Kale – This recipe uses ONE WHOLE BUNCH of kale.
 That’s a load of kale!!!
 My 3-quart instant pot was filled to the brim and I had to push it down when stirring.

 Spices – Coriander powder, cayenne pepper powder, turmeric powder